-Recently we considered the differences between backup and replication and were able to summarize some of the benefits of both.
-These two solutions, whilst distinctly different, both have the ability to help organizations manage and protect data more effectively and to comply with the regulations and guidelines specific to them.
+Recently we considered the differences between backup and replication and were able to summarise some of the benefits of both.
+These two solutions, whilst distinctly different, both have the ability to help organisations manage and protect data more effectively and to comply with the regulations and guidelines specific to them.

-Also of great importance in terms of compliance with data protection regulations and guidelines is where an organization’s data is being stored.
-This becomes particularly evident when organizations begin using cloud services.
+Also of great importance in terms of compliance with data protection regulations and guidelines is where an organisation’s data is being stored.
+This becomes particularly evident when organisations begin using cloud services.
 Typically, cloud services can be quickly and easily administered without thought being given to what happens in the background and where the service is actually delivered from.

 To demonstrate this I visited Dropbox, a well-known, established and widely used cloud storage platform.
 The set-up process is simple, with as little as a name and an email address I was free to download the software and begin uploading my files into the cloud.